Employer & employee relations

 Employers are facing many difficult and untested employment law issues as the UK rolls out its Covid-19 vaccination programme.
 These FAQs cover whether an employer can make vaccination compulsory for its employees, alternatives to a mandatory requirement, time off for vaccine appointments, dealing with vaccine objectors, data privacy concerns and other issues.

-Workplace testing – FAQs for employers22 April 2021
+Workforce testing – FAQs for employers17 August 2021